paulgolter/blender-pipeline-integration/README.md

 Those classes can also contain custom properties.
 But the way we register custom properties on those classes works a little bit different.

-Let's have a look at an example operator.
-Often you want to supply some input to an operator and execute logic depending on the input.
+Let's have a look at a common example: an [Operator](https://docs.blender.org/api/current/bpy.types.Operator.html).
+Often you want to supply some input to an Operator and execute logic depending on it.

 We can define a custom property on an Operator like so: